blund/pond/README.md

 ```
 You can view the result of this compilation in the file `test.s` after compilation.
 We then use GCC to assemble this file, and produce and executable.
+The backend currently compiles to x86.
+Other backends will be added when the language is more mature.

 So far, the language assumes only the `main` function is defined, and that it `return`s a mathematical experssion.
 This expression supports decimal, binary and hexadecimal values :)